amikael/HELFI/README.md

 The license covers whole HELFI corpus, but does not have any effect on th public domain components of it.

+## Components That Are Released under CC-BY 4.0.

 ## Components That Are in Public Domain

 1. The electronic version of the Finnish 1933/1938 Bible translation.